OpenDSA/OpenDSA/RST/en/Glossary.rst

    cost
       The amount of resources that the solution consumes.

+   CPU
+      Acronym for Central Processing Unit, the primary processing device for a computer.

    current position
       A property of some list ADTs, where there is maintained a "current position" state that can be referred to later.